-In this simple (but complete) How-To-Guige for Job Seekers, we’ve walked you through the application process from Step 1: C.V Writing, Step 2: Where to Apply for Jobs, Step 3:How to Master the Video Interview, and Step 4: How to Get Ahead through Reference Check.
-Click here and search under “How-To-Guide” for these steps.
+In this simple (but complete) How-To-Guide for Job Seekers, we’ve walked you through the application process from Step 1: C.V Writing, Step 2: Where to Apply for Jobs, Step 3:How to Master the Video Interview, and Step 4: How to Get Ahead through Reference Check.
+Find all our other “How-To-Guide” articles for these steps.

 “You’ve got the job!”.
 These are such magical, life-changing words!
 However, securing the opportunity is the first step towards success, but what happens next?

 It is not uncommon for candidates to misunderstand the terms Cost to Company Package and Gross Salary.
 And it’s not your fault.
 Remuneration and Compensation structures differ vastly from company to company and industry to industry.

 Download the PDF version of this table CTC vs Gross Salary

 Review and sign in acceptance of the offer.
 Once you’ve signed the document (either physically or electronically), return it in PDF format to Hire Power or if you are not working with a recruitment firm, directly to the hiring company.

 Confirm in writing, that you have tendered your resignation and confirm your commencement date.

 Be prepared.
 You should gather the following information and have it on hand (electronic documents are easier to work with but there is every chance that your employer will want to view the original too).